 I held the hoodie down covering my face as I stepped out of the hospital as Mike and Brandy held me close walking trying to keep me from the large crowd of paparazzi.
 I ignored all of their yelling questions as they blended together.
 I just kept the hood over my head to keep from flashing lights and cameras in my face.
 My head pounding I was thankful to see the black SUV and Brandy opened the door letting me jump in.
 Mike and Brandy ran to the front seats as I pushed my hoddie back only to see someone I never wanted to see again sit beside me.

 "Phoebe Everly Clover..."
 I pushed myself closer to the door watching as we pulled off the side of the road making our way out of the hospital parking lot.
 I took deep breaths careful not too deep as my ribs still hurt.
 "You look different," My head snapped back looking back at the tall and slender Lucy.

 "That was the point."
 I played with the end of the cast on my wrist.
-I wanted to be out of the car.
+I want to be out of the car.
 Out of the city.
 Out of the country.
 I need to be anywhere but here.
 I need to be home.
 Home with my real family.
 With the people I love and who've cared for me.

 "Don't speak to me like that," Lucy demanded.